-Deena Skolnick Weisberg is an Assistant Professor in the Department of Psychological and Brain Sciences at Villanova University, where she directs the Scientific Thinking and Representation (STAR) Laboratory.
+Deena Skolnick Weisberg is Assistant Professor in the Department of Psychological and Brain Sciences at Villanova University, where she directs the Scientific Thinking and Representation (STAR) Laboratory.
 She is also the co-director of the Pennsylvania Laboratory for Understanding Science (PLUS).
 She earned her Ph.D. in Psychology from Yale University and received postdoctoral training at Rutgers University and at Temple University.
 Her research interests include scientific thinking and reasoning in children and adults, the development of imaginative cognition, and the roles that the imagination plays in learning.
 Her work has been published in a variety of scholarly journals, including Science and Cognition

-Marta Biarnes is the Director of Community Outreach for the Scientific Thinking and Representation (STAR) Laboratory at Villanova University.
+Marta Biarnes is the Director of Community Outreach for the STAR Lab.
 She comes to the lab with 13 years of experience at the Museum of Science in Boston where she led community outreach efforts for Greater Boston families, developed engaging early childhood exhibits and programming, and created quality professional development experiences for informal science educators and university researchers.
-Marta co-founded Living Laboratory — a framework for museum-university collaborations that aims to communicate on-going research to the public through fun, hands-on research experiences — and served as PI and co-PI of various National Science Foundation grants including the broadly implemented National Living Laboratory initiative.
+Marta co-founded Living Laboratory — a framework for museum-university collaborations that aims to communicate on-going research to the public through fun, hands-on research experiences — and served as PI and co-PI of various National Science Foundation grants, including the broadly implemented National Living Laboratory initiative.
 She received her Ed.
 M. in Human Development and Psychology at Harvard University.

-Undergraduate Research Assistants:
+Undergraduate Research Assistants

 Research Assistant Alumni